WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_4.md

 Thus Joseph, who was also called by the apostles Barnabas (which means son of encouragement), a Levite, a native of Cyprus,

 ###### 37
-sold a field that belonged to him and brought the money and laid it at the apostles' feet. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+sold a field that belonged to him and brought the money and laid it at the apostles' feet.

 ***